-The nature of companies and industries determine to some degree typical cost struc- tures.
-A company that needs ofﬁce or retail buildings or manufacturing machinery to operate tends to have higher ﬁxed costs, because of rent, depreciation, maintenance/ repair costs, ﬁxed salaries etc. than, for example, a business providing software that programmers could even design from home.
+The nature of companies and industries determines to some degree typical cost structures.
+A company that needs ofﬁce or retail buildings or manufacturing machinery to operate tends to have higher ﬁxed costs because of rent, depreciation, maintenance/ repair costs, and ﬁxed salaries than, for example, a business providing software that programmers could design from home.
 However, in almost every industry there are cases of higher and lower ﬁxed cost proportions reﬂecting managerial decision- making and strategic choices rather than being part of a certain industry.

-Operating leverage The operating lever- age is a measure of sensitivity of proﬁts to changes in sales/
+Operating leverage Operating leverage is a measure of sensitivity of proﬁts to changes in sales/

 revenues.

-The operating leverage, for example, is helpful in measuring how sensitively the bot- tom line result responds to changes in revenues (Drury, 2018).
-The sensitivity is higher in cases of a high ﬁxed cost, as the following example illustrates: A massage parlor employs a masseur who can treat a maximum of ﬁve patients per shift.
+Operating leverage, for example, helps measure how sensitively the bottom line result responds to changes in revenues (Drury, 2018).
+The sensitivity is higher in cases of a high ﬁxed cost, as the following example illustrates.
+A massage parlor employs a masseur who can treat a maximum of ﬁve patients per shift.
 The following data are known:

-FC (per shift; consisting of rent, insurance premium, salary etc.): $120
+FC (per shift; consisting of rent, insurance premium, salary, etc.): $120

 vc (per patient, consisting of massage oil and towel laundry): $5